 Located in the heart of Rome, just 300 meters from the main sight Santa Maria Maggiore church, you’ll find the New Generation Hostel.

-All rooms are air-conditioned, and you get to choose between en suite rooms and bunk beds in shared dormitories.
+All rooms have air conditioning, and you get to choose between en suite rooms and bunk beds in shared dormitories.

 With design-led bunk beds with actual stairs for getting on the top bunk beds.
 Yes, they do have stairs instead of ladders.